 I would rather crash and burn and rise from the ashes than have never gone for it.

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
-And most important, have the courage to follow your heart and intuition.”Steve Jobs
+And most important, have the courage to follow your heart and intuition.”

+~Steve Jobs

 Nothing calms the mind more than a purposeful pursuit.